 October 90°F 73°F

-The easiest way to get around this unique city is by hopping on the Kolkata Metro, the first of its kind in India as well as their city trams which have been operating since 1902.
-A vacation to Kolkata is bound to be one full of culture and heritage.
+The easiest way to get around this unique city is by hopping on the Kolkata Metro.
+Which is the first of its kind in India as well as their city trams which have been operating since 1902.
+A vacation in Kolkata is bound to be one full of culture and heritage.
 Let’s explore the top 10 Cultural sites not to be missed in Kolkata.

 Kolkata is home to the oldest tramway in Asia.
 These iconic electric trams were the first of their kind in Asia and have been in operation since 1902.
 This is not only a great way to get around the city but to also experience something that is a big part of Kolkata’s identity.
 The locals are very proud of their trams.

-If you still haven’t gotten enough of the trams then pay a visit to the tram museum.
+Haven’t gotten enough of the trams?
+Pay a visit to the tram museum.
 Smaranika Tram Museum consists of two, old, decommissioned trams from the 1930’s.
 The first tram sells snacks and drinks while the second tram displays the historical journey of these trams and how pivotal they have been to the city of Kolkata.

-Belur Math is a large religious complex spread out over 40 acres and housing temples, shrines and a museum.
+Belur Math, a large religious complex spread out over 40 acres and housing temples, shrines and a museum.
 This incredible complex is dedicated to Sri Ramakrishna Math and is a place of extreme religious significance.
 Please remain respectful at all times as there will be many people deeply engaged in prayer.
-You will be required to remove your shoes upon entry.
+In addition, please remove your shoes upon entry.

 From stunning temples to a breath-taking church, this Tripio custom top 10 has it all.
 Coming in at number 6 on our top 10 is a beautiful church.
 St. Paul’s Cathedral Kolkata is a gorgeous Anglican church built in 1847.
 This impressive structure took over 8 years to complete but stands strong today.
 You can visit for a service or just to have a look around.
 The stained glass windows are always one of my favorite parts of a church and this one features some gorgeous windows.